HewlettPackard/oneview-powershell-samples/README.md

 To make a pull request you will need a GitHub account.
 For help, see GitHub's documentation on forking and pull requests.

+**Feature Requests:** If you have a need that is not met by the current implementation, please let us know (via a new issue).
+This feedback is crucial for us to deliver a useful community experience.
+Do not assume that we have already thought of everything, because we assure you that is not the case.

+## Naming convention

+Please follow the scripting languages standard practices for naming conventions.
+For instance, with PowerShell, please use approved Verbs Microsoft has defined.

+## Testing

+Since this repository is not setup for CI/CD testing, please provide supporting material like sample output text or screenshots in the Pull Request when submitting a fix or new item to the repository.